Stevatron/In-store-billing-app/README.md

 <ul>
   <li>The application requires the user to have Newtonsoft JSON library installed in order to run successfully.
 Make sure to have the Newtonsoft JSON library set up before running the program.</li>
   <li>The application is built using C#, so it requires a compatible C# development environment, such as Visual Studio or Visual Studio Code, to compile and run the code.</li>
+  <li>Modify the file path in the Artikal, Kategorija, and Racun classes to match your system's file structure.
+This ensures proper functionality of the JSON storage feature.</li>
 </ul>
   <h2>Contact</h2>
 <p>Feel free to contact, or to commmit to the repo.</p>